-20 Hard-to-Kill Houseplants Anyone Can Grow
+20 Low-Maintenance Houseplants Anyone Can Grow

 Don't have a green thumb?
 Don't worry!
-These low-maintenance plants will stay green with even the tiniest bit of TLC.
+These low-maintenance indoor plants will stay green with even the tiniest bit of TLC.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Pretty … and pretty indestructible